bedoshi/angular_learning/README.md

             export SampleClass;
             ```
 - I don't need to look other `app.component` file because those file are not important for now.
+- `app.module.ts` is similar to `app.component.ts`.
+This is constructed with below 3 parts.
+    - Importing part
+        - `BrowserModule` : this is for running application on browser.
+        - `NgModule` : this is for using `@NgModule` decorator.
+    - `@NgModule` decorator part.
+        - this is embedding angular module to parametered class.
+        - this decorator has below.
+            - declaration: For telling how many components are included.
+            - imports: For telling other module what I use.
+            - providers: For telling service provider.
+            - bootstrap: For specifing bootstrap.
+    - Definition of AppModule class
+        - this is for importing this component from other file.
+        - this class is used in `main.ts`, and this class is also set as `bootstrapModule`.
+So, when I run this app, this `AppModule` is run first by `bootstrapModule`. next, `AppModule` run `AppComponent`.